1920 East Prussian plebiscite

 The East Prussian plebiscite (Volksabstimmung in Ostpreußen), also known as the Allenstein and Marienwerder plebiscite or Warmia, Masuria and Powiśle plebiscite (Plebiscyt na Warmii, Mazurach i Powiślu), was a plebiscite for the self-determination of the regions of southern Warmia (Ermland), Masuria (Mazury, Masuren) and Powiśle, which had been in parts of the East Prussian Government Region of Allenstein and of the West Prussian Government Region of Marienwerder in accordance with Articles 94 to 97 of the Treaty of Versailles.

-Prepared in the early 1920, the plebiscite took place on 11 July 1920 and was conducted by German authorities under Inter-Allied control.
+Prepared in early 1920, the plebiscite took place on 11 July 1920 and was conducted by German authorities under Inter-Allied control.

 The plebiscite reported that most voters had selected East Prussia over Poland (over 97% in the Allenstein Plebiscite Area and 92% in the Marienwerder Plebiscite Area).
-As a result, most of the territories in question remained in the Free State of Prussia, and therefore, in Germany.
+As a result, most of the territories in question remained in the Free State of Prussia and therefore in Germany.

 Background

 The area concerned had changed hands at various times over the centuries between the Old Prussians, the monastic state of the Teutonic Knights, the Duchy of Prussia, Germany and Poland.
 The area of Warmia had been part of the Kingdom of Prussia since the first Partition of Poland in 1772, and the region of Masuria was ruled by the German Hohenzollern family since the Prussian Tribute of 1525, as a Polish fief until 1660.
 Many inhabitants of that region had Polish roots and were influenced by Polish culture.
 The last official German census in 1910 classified them as ethnic Poles or Masurians.

 During the German Empire, harsh Germanisation measures were enacted in the region.
 The Polish delegation at the Paris Peace Conference, led by Roman Dmowski, made a number of demands in relation to areas that had been part of the Polish–Lithuanian Commonwealth until 1772.
-Despite their protests (supported by the French), US President Woodrow Wilson and the other Allies agreed that plebiscites according to self-determination should be held.
+Despite their protests, supported by the French, US President Woodrow Wilson and the other Allies agreed that plebiscites according to self-determination should be held.

 In the former German Province of Posen and parts of West Prussia, an armed revolt had already removed the German authorities in 1919.